Frankkwizera/eFiche/README.md

-# eFiche Take Home Test - Full Stack Application
+# eFiche Full Stack Application

 This is a full stack application built with Node.js, Express, and React, designed to manage user authentication and patient data.
 It uses PostgreSQL as the database and Sequelize as the ORM.